Lulcao/Lulcao/README.md

 # Hey there, I'm Lucas! 👋

 ## About Me
 I'm a 20-year-old Brazilian student pursuing a Bachelor's degree in System Information.
-I'm super passionate about technology and how it can be used to create innovative solutions to real-world problems.
+I'm super passionate about technology and how it can be used to create innovative solutions to solve problems.

 ## Skills
 - 💻 Salesforce Ecosystem: I'm currently rocking the Salesforce world!
 I've reached the "Ranger" level on Trailhead, demonstrating my expertise in various Salesforce technologies and concepts.